Weber Shandwick Now Anchors Omnicom's PR Stack

 Overview

 Weber Shandwick is one of the largest global public relations and communications networks in the world, headquartered in New York City and operating in more than 60 cities across six continents.
-The firm positions itself as the "earned-first global communications agency," with capabilities spanning corporate reputation, crisis communications, healthcare, public affairs, employee engagement, and AI-driven communications strategy.
+The firm positions itself as the "earned-first global communications agency," with capabilities spanning corporate reputation, crisis communications, healthcare, public affairs, employee engagement, and digital communications strategy.

 History and Ownership